-As an alternative, some independent system (with the tank, pump and spray booms), have been developed which can clamp under the fuselage as a detachable pod (i.e., instead of the luggage chest); these systems allow to convert quickly regular planes into spraying aircraft.
+As an alternative, some independent systems (with the tank, pump, and spray booms) have been developed to clamp under the fuselage as a detachable pod (i.e., instead of the luggage chest); these systems allow to convert quickly regular planes into spraying aircraft.

-POD spraying systems for small aircraft; self-container spraying system which can rig under a small plane as a POD (luggage trunk).
-It is quick and easy to convert to a standard aircraft usually devoted to good or passenger transportation into a spraying plane.
+POD spraying systems for small aircraft; self-container spraying system can rig under a small plane as a POD (luggage trunk).
+It is quick and easy to convert to a conventional aircraft, usually devoted to good or passenger transportation, into a spraying plane.
 The capacity of these systems is around 1.5 t of dispersant.

-Self-contained airborne spraying systems are built to suit large transport airplanes which have rear cargo doors able to remain open during the flight.
-Containerized units comprise tank, power pack, pump, and retractable spray arms and can quickly load into the cargo hold.
+Self-contained airborne spraying systems build to suit large transport airplanes with rear cargo doors to remain open during the flight.
+Containerized units comprise a tank, power pack, pump, and retractable spray arms and can quickly load into the cargo hold.